paulkarpenko/us-code-ui/uscode/title-07-agriculture/chapter-057-plant-variety-protection.md

 ### Statutory Notes

 #### Amendments
 2018—Subsec. (a).
 Pub.
-L. 115–334 substituted “, tuber propagated, or asexually reproduced” for “or tuber propagated”.
+L. 115–334 substituted “, tuber propagated, or asexually reproduced” for “or tuber propagated” in introductory provisions.

 1996—Subsec. (a)(1)(B)(i).
 Pub.
 L. 104–127 inserted “, except that in the case of a tuber propagated plant variety the Secretary may waive the 4-year limitation for a period ending 1 year after April 4, 1996” after “filing”.